szilvia-csernus/map-game/README.md

 # Data

 The main data source for this project is [Mapbox's country-boundaries-v1](https://studio.mapbox.com/tilesets/mapbox.country-boundaries-v1) tileset.
 The tileset's countries and territories are defined in the ISO 3166-1 country code standard, including alternate worldviews.
-I filter for some of the conflicting worldviews in order to avoid ambiguity.
+I filter for some of the conflicting worldviews to avoid ambiguity.
 Data in this tileset is based on information obtained from officially recognized local or international entities.
-The displayed country boundaries, the identification of countries / territories are coming from this dataset.
+The displayed country boundaries and the identification of countries / territories are coming from this dataset.

-Mapbox does not (freely) allow to download this dataset in a searchable format, so I needed to source this information from elswhere.
+Mapbox does not (freely) allow to download this dataset in a searchable format, so I needed to source this information from elsewhere.
 I used [Annexare Studio's open source data (MIT License, Copyright (c) 2014 Annexare Studio)](https://github.com/annexare/Countries/blob/master/data/countries.json) for this purpose.
 Independent territories, Crown Dependencies, other dependent territories as well as micro countries / islands were excluded from the lists of countries.
 After having transformed and filtered this dataset, 166 countries remained that can be asked randomly, 10 in one round, from the user.

 The third dataset used is another [open source dataset assembled by Gavin Rehkemper (MIT Licence, Copyright (c) 2021 Gavin Rehkemper)](https://github.com/gavinr/world-countries-centroids/blob/master/dist/countries.geojson).
 It contains the centroid positions for all countries which I needed to display the countries' names over the selected countries as well as to fly the map to this location after an incorrect country choice.